From Pruning to Grafting: Dynamic Knowledge Redistribution via Learnable Layer Fusion: Related Work

 \section{Related Work}

-To cut down the inference cost of large language models and enhance their practical applications, numerous recent studies have focused on model compression.
-These studies can be categorized into two types: model pruning and quantization~\cite{xia2022structured, kurtic2022optimal, ma2023llm, yao2022zeroquant, pei2023quantization, lin2024awq, zou2024bie, lin2024qserve, louizos2017learning}.
-Additionally, there are also some works that aim to explore the redundancy of models, as it is crucial for model compression.
+To reduce the inference cost of large language models (LLMs), numerous studies have focused on model compression, primarily through pruning and quantization~\cite{xia2022structured, kurtic2022optimal, ma2023llm, yao2022zeroquant, lin2024awq, zou2024bie, louizos2017learning}.
+We review the most relevant lines of work below.

-\textit{Quantization}, which includes post-training quantization and quantization-aware training, has emerged as a highly favored approach in the domain of model compression.
-Conventionally, models are stored as floating-point values, but quantization offers an alternative by converting them into integer or other discrete representations.
-LLM.int8() has been firstly employed vector-wise quantization for the majority of the weight matrix~\cite{llmint8}.
-Regarding the emergent outliers, they introduced a novel mixed-precision decomposition scheme, isolating the outlier feature dimensions into a 16-bit matrix multiplication.
-GPTQ proposed a more accurate data-aware approach by means of an approximate large-scale solver to minimize layer-wise L2 errors~\cite{gptq}.
-SmoothQuant~\cite{smoothquant} not only quantized both the weights and activations but also offline transferred the quantization difficulty from activations to weights through a mathematically equivalent transformation.

-\textit{Pruning techniques}, including both unstructured and structured ones, are employed to identify and remove redundant or less significant parameters from models, thus leading to a sparser weight matrix.
-ShortGPT\cite{men2024shortgpt} has put forward a straightforward layer removal approach that is based on Block Influence determined by the similarity between a layer's input and output.
-Along this line, SLEB\cite{song2024sleb} has proposed a fundamental unit for pruning transformer blocks, enabling effective improvement in the processing speed of LLMs.
-In contrast, SliceGPT\cite{ashkboos2024slicegpt} replaces each weight matrix with a smaller (dense) matrix, reducing the embedding dimension of the network.
-FoldGPT\cite{foldgpt} combines block removal and block parameter sharing.
-This work comprises two parts.
-Firstly, block importance, based on learnable gating parameters, determines the redundant layers according to the given removal rate.
-Secondly, for the retained blocks, a specially designed group parameter-sharing strategy is proposed to compress the number of parameters and slightly lower latency overhead.

-\textit{Knowledge Distillation } is widely used to transfer knowledge from a large model (teacher) to a smaller one (student) for improved efficiency, especially in the context of LLMs.
-DistilBERT~\cite{distilbert} reduces the transformer's layers in the teacher network by half and initializes the student by choosing one layer out of every two from the teacher.
-In contrast, MiniLM~\cite{minilm} simplifies the process by distilling knowledge solely from the self-attention module of the last Transformer block, thus alleviating the challenge of layer mapping.
-However, block removal and group parameter sharing based on the pre-trained model lead to additional performance degradation.